About ISoP - A message from the President of ISoP

-Last July, an extraordinary general assembly adopted new statutes for the Society and on the basis of the process defined in these statutes a new leadership was elected by ISoP members.
+In July of 2016, an extraordinary general assembly adopted new statutes for the Society and on the basis of the process defined in these statutes a new leadership was elected by ISoP members.
 Having been elected President of the Society through this democratic process provides me with a positive mandate to lead the organization for the next three years, in close collaboration with the Advisory Board, from which four of us form the Executive Committee.
 We feel empowered by this mandate but also spurred on by the expectations on us to deliver services that will meet the needs of the expanding pharmacovigilance profession.
 Let me assure you that we are committed to expanding ISoP services to meet those needs, provided that you, our members, are clear in letting us know what those needs are.
 We intend to create improved opportunities for an active dialogue between members and the Executive Committee.
 It is through such interactions that we can remain well informed of global developments in pharmacovigilance, allowing us to ensure that ISoP remains relevant, with the power to keep present- and attract new members.

 ISoP has a strong foundation in scientific research relating to many different aspects of medicine-related harm and patient safety.
 Our annual meeting provides an important forum for scientific discussion, exchange of experiences and socializing.
 It is essential for the identity of the Society that the annual meeting remains attractive to all pharmacovigilance professionals.
 An online subscription to Drug Safety, the official journal of the Society, is provided as a very valuable part of the ISoP membership fee.
 This very significant source of scientific information and knowledge is probably insufficiently appreciated by ISoP members and needs to be further promoted.